Shandao: In China

 Shandao had an influence on many later Chinese Buddhist figures who wrote on Pure Land Buddhism, including those later Chinese masters considered to be Pure Land patriarchs, like Fazhao and Wulong Shaokang, who was eventually considered to be a reincarnation of Shandao.
 Shandao's disciple, Huaigan (d.
 699) became an influential author after his composition of "Treatise explaining a number of doubts about Pure Land" (T.1960) which expanded on Shandao's Pure Land views.

 The Song era Vinaya school author Zhanran Yuanzhao (1048-1116) was also influenced by Shandao's commentary on the Contemplation sutra and draws on it in his own commentary on this sutra.
 Another Song dynasty figure who draws on Shandao is Jiedu, who defends Shandao in his Refutation of New Criticisms (Fu Xin Lun).
 Shandao's Pure Land works were influential on various Tiantai authors who wrote on Pure Land practice, and his influence on Tiantai Pure land was only second to Zhiyi's.

 Shandao was also praised by later figures as well, including Yunqi Zhuhong in his Record of Rebirth (Wangsheng Zhuan) who calls Shandao “a figure rivaling Avalokiteshvara or Samantabhadra if not Amitābha himself.”
 Shandao is praised as a Pure Land patriarch in later works such as Treasury of the Lotus School (Lianzong Baojian) by Pudu, Collected Directions for Pure Land Practice (Jingtu Zhigui Ji) by Dayou in the Ming dynasty, Daoyan's Concise Record of the Pure Land, and Qing scholar Zhaoying's Painful Admonitions for Pure Practice (Jingye Tongce).

+While the ideas of Shandao remained influential in the works of others, his main works had been lost in China after the Tang dynasty.
+After Yang Renshan established the Jinling Sutra Press with the assistance of Nanjō Bun'yū, Shandao's five key works were disseminated once again in China.
+These works also influenced the thought of Shi Yinguang (1862–1940), the most influential Pure Land master of modern China.1862–1940).
+Yinguang praised Shandao as an "emanation of Amitabha Buddha" in his writings, seeing the path taught by Shandao as the fundamental lineage of the Pure Land school.

 More recently, Dharma Master Huijing (1950-) and Dharma Master Jingzong (1966-, Abbot of Hongyuan Monastery) have founded a new lineage focused on the Pure land teachings of Shandao, which calls itself the "Shandao lineage".